-and thereby, to consider the individual effects as random or fixed18, we use Hausman's (1978) specification test.
+We estimate the parameters in equation (1) using both the fixed effects estimator and Generalized Method of Moments (GMM), proposed by Arellano, & Bond (1991).
+To test the hypothesis regarding the absence of correlation between the unobservable country-specific effects and the explanatory variables, and thereby, to consider the individual effects as random or fixed, we use Hausman's (1978) specification test.
 Its outcome enables us to reject the hypothesis regarding the absence of correlation between the unobservable effects and the explanatory variables and, thereby, we consider the individual effects as fixed.